jinserk/pytorch-asr/README.md

 $ python train.py <model-name> --use-cuda --continue-from <model-file>
 ```

-You can use `--tensorboard` option to see the loss propagation.
-You have to install Tensorboard and TensorboardX from pip to use it.
+You can use `--visdom` or `--tensorboard` option to see the loss propagation.

 ## Prediction